traez/social-proof-section-master/README.md

 Apologies to my future self for turnaround time delays.
 Eventually got to use CSS Grid for first time on frontendmentor.io as differentiated from FlexBox.
-Most say it's a very powerful tool, and it excites me.
+Must say it's a very powerful tool, and it excites me.

 ### Continued development